One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 Pros of the Chargeback Guarantee Model

-Because the fraud prevention vendor handles all the chargeback admin, you won’t need a dedicated fraud team (at least if chargebacks are your main concern over declined orders).
-This makes it an ideal model for:
+Because the vendor will provide all the work for the chargeback admin, you won’t need a dedicated fraud team (at least if chargebacks are your main concern over declined orders).
+This makes the chargeback guarantee model in fraud prevention ideal for:

 - Small e-commerces